TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 ### Eric
 ## 3. Plans / Goals
 ### Margaret
+- Keep investigating and setting up Heroku as a way to help with implementing the puzzle rewards and puzzle progress
+- Add more functionalities to the user interface and feedback to the user in the typing interface
 ### Bowen
 ### Chris
 - Implement the user progress storage using the Web Storage API with the user earning pieces in a specific order.